sandhyamurugesan/customer-meetup/README.md

 ```

 # What can be improved here:
-* Layer Front end into component, controller, service, models
+* Layer Front end into component, controller, service, models.
-* Add User input for the changing the distance range
+* Add User input for changing the distance range.
-* Sorting option in table
+* Sorting option in table.
-* Add Tests for RESTClient calls
+* Add Tests for RESTClient calls.
-* Add Authorization and authentication for restapis for addition of mutliple cities other than dublin.
+* Add Authorization and authentication for restApis for addition of mutliple cities other than Dublin.

 ## Author:
 Sakuntala Murugesan